borzunov/remoteink/README.md

 		$ sudo make uninstall

 4. Check shortcuts scheme.
-Default scheme is designed for keyboards with numpad (see [full description](#default-shortcuts-scheme)).
+The defaults are designed for keyboards with numpad (see [full description](#default-shortcuts-scheme)).
 If you don't have numpad or this scheme will be uncomfortable for you, you can change it as described [here](#configuration).

 	Note that these shortcuts must not overlap with other system-wide shortcuts.